-noise.
+for straighter tuning curves.
 For coding fraction as a function of signal amplitude we see very different results depending on the parameters.
 Again, we see that stronger noise leads to higher coding fraction.
 If we are just above or at the threshold (center and right), an increase in signal amplitude leads to a lower coding fraction.
 This makes sense, as more of the signal moves into the very non-linear area around the threshold.
+This means that for increasing amplitude an increasing fraction of the signal gets into the range of the tuningcurve with 0Hz firing range, i.e. where there is no signal encoding.
 A very interesting effect happens if we have a mean slightly below the threshold (left): while for a strong noise we see the same effect as at or above the threshold, for weaker noise we see the opposite.
-The increase can be explained as the reverse of the effect that leads to decreasing coding fraction.
+This can be explained as the reverse of the effect that leads to decreasing coding fraction.
 Here, a larger amplitude means that the signal moves to the more linear part of the tuning curve more often.
-On the other hand, an increase in amplitude does not lead to worse encoding because of movement of the signal into the low-firing rate, non-linear part of the tuning curve - because the signal is already there, so it can't get worse.
+On the other hand, an increase in amplitude does not lead to worse encoding because of movement of the signal into the 0Hz part of the tuning curve - because the signal is already there, so it can't get worse.
 This can help explain why the coding fraction seems to saturate near 0.5: In an extreme case, the negative parts of a signal would not get encoded at all, while the positive parts would be encoded linearly.